 "You can bet your bottom dollar that NONE of the various recording/mixing/mastering facilities are suspending their cables during the making of a recording."

 I like that answer.
 All the recording studios I've worked in had the cables bundled together running across the floor or up inside a drop-ceiling.
 (We did keep power cables away from audio).
+But I would agree with the theory to keep cables off the carpet.

-I agree with your statement concerning the effect of synthetic carpet.
+Nonoise, I agree with your statement concerning the effect of synthetic carpet.
 When my cables are lifted off that surface there`s an improvement in clarity,or as you say less smearing.
 The change is subtle but consistent.I can`t comment on other flooring materials.
+Regards,

 I think everybody has mentioned why they don't or do use them.
 I think the op needs us to explain(see the OP)what they do.
 So here is and explanation.
 Cables risers raise the cable off the floor.
 Got it so far?
 In doing so they dignify the lowly cable to audiophile status.
 It becomes not like a lowly beast of burden but something for the eye to behold and cause you to say 'you are my cables aren't you?'.
 Then it makes the cable feel important and in turn the it makes the owner feel proud.
 So to choose your 'raisers of the cable' whether it is toilet paper rolls or gold bars my recommendation is ask yourself how important do you want to feel.
 It is all in how you treat your cables I tell ya.
 So raise yourself up you noise lover and getcha some pretty cables rasiers.